 Namrata Jain on NCERT

-According to her, reading NCERT is a great way to build a foundation for the UPSC exam.
-For geography, she picked up class 6th NCERT textbook to clear the basics.
+According to this IAS officer, reading NCERT is a great way to build a foundation for the UPSC exam.
+For geography, she picked up the Class 6th NCERT textbook to clear the basics.
 For other subjects, she started from class 9th and 10th standard textbooks.